-Many of us remember going door to door asking potential donors to enter their commitment on a sheet of paper for a community fundraising event.
-Whether this was for the amount of pins bowled, laps completed, hoops scored, or other units of effort, it was in support of a worthy cause.
+Many of us remember going door to door to solicit donations for a cause.
+Soliciting donations required asking potential donors to enter their commitment on a paper pledge form and coming back after the event for a check or cash donation.
+Whether the commitment was for the amount of pins bowled, laps completed, hoops scored, or other units of effort, it was in support of a worthy cause.

-We suggest configuring your Pledge website to accept flat-rate donations or pledges, whenever possible.
+We suggest configuring your Pledge website to accept flat-rate donations, whenever possible.
 This allows your organization to receive fundraising dollars in advance of the event, and requires less work from an administrative perspective.

 Benefits of soliciting flat-rate donations include: